zapp2photo - Fotolia

 At a global level, Australia chairs the International Standards Organisation (ISO) committee on blockchain and distributed ledger technologies through financial services veteran Craig Dunn, who is also chair of Stone and Chalk, Sydney’s fintech hub and a member of the Financial Services Advisory Committee to the federal treasurer.

-Australian governments, both state and federal, are keen to both use blockchain to improve efficiency in their own processes and to see local enterprise benefit from productivity gains, as well as helping make the country a global leader in blockchain development.
+Australian governments, both state and federal, are keen to both use blockchain to improve efficiency in their own processes and to see local enterprises benefit from productivity gains, as well as helping make the country a global leader in blockchain development.

 DTA is exploring the potential of blockchain technology in federal payment systems such as welfare and in the National Disability Insurance scheme.